This page describes how the body editor works in Advanced REST Client.

 GEToperation is not supported in ARC because all web clients don't support it.
 The

 The row body input allows you to define any text message to be sent with the HTTP request.
 On the right-hand side of the editor, you can choose one of the popular mime types for the request.
 This will enable syntax highlighting and syntax validation.

 By default, the syntax depends on the current

 Content-Typeheader in the headers editor.
 When you switch the value in the mime type selector, then the header value is updated.
 This also works the other way around.
 When the Content-Type header value changes in the editor the body editor will start using it for syntax highlighting.

 www-url-form-encodedvalues, you can use the URL from-enoded editor to build the message.
 It renders a form of parameters and takes care of the final formatting of the message.

 Form data editor

 The final message would be something like the following:

-Sometimes the name or the value fields is highlighted with the error colour.
+Sometimes the name or the value field is highlighted with the error color.
 This means the entered value is not properly encoded.

 Invalid encoding in the URL form data